Navigation

 Getting into the city from the airport

-Taxis from any of the airports are always available, of course, but be forewarned: they’re rather expensive (they've recently adopted a flat-rate charge of 58 euros) and not much faster than the methods described below—in fact, if you’re traveling at rush hour, taxis will definitely be significantly slower than public transportation.
-Paris rush hour traffic going into the city is absolutely crazy, and it will be bumper to bumper the whole way, with an occasional parking lot situation.
-Basically, if you're arriving in Paris on a weekday morning, I strongly advise you to take the RER, which will get you into the city in about 35-40 minutes, depending on the train (express or local) you're on.
+If you're feeling adventurous and/or would like to save a few euros, you might want to take the RER (which stands for réseau express régional, or "regional express network"), which will get you into the city in about 40-50 minutes, depending on the train (express or local) you're on.
 Tom's record from the plane touching down on the runway to his apartment in Paris is 60 minutes.
 Beat that.
 (You should know, however, that if you travel with a great deal of luggage, the RER might not be the best option for you, and if you have a difficult time with steps this might not be your best bet, either.)
-If you're in reasonable shape, a little game for a very slight adventure, and not over-burdened with luggage, this is your best bet.
+If you're in reasonable shape, are feeling a little game for a very slight adventure, and not over-burdened with luggage, this is your best bet.

-From Charles De Gaulle (Roissy):
+Getting the RER From Charles De Gaulle (Roissy):

-Paris by trainTo take the RER, follow the signs such as those you see here for "Paris par train/ Paris by Train" with the symbol RER and the letter "B" in a circle (B is the name of the line you're going to take) or ask directions for the RER (which stands for Réseau Express Régional—the regional express network)—there are handy info booths in the airport everywhere, and the people who staff them are quite friendly.
+Paris by trainTo take the RER, follow the signs such as those you see here for "Paris par train/ Paris by Train" with the symbol RER and the letter "B" in a circle (B is the name of the line you're going to take) or ask directions for the RER—there are handy info booths in the airport everywhere, and the people who staff them are quite friendly.
 The RER is a fast and pleasant commuter railroad that runs into and through Paris like spokes on a wheel.
 When you get to the RER station, go to the green ticket machines and punch the button for a ticket to Paris (there's an option on screen for instructions in English).
 If you happen to RER ticket machinehave Euro coins on you, they'll take those, too.
-Right now it's 10 euros to go from the airport to the city.
+Right now it's 11.80 euros to go from the airport to the city.
 If you find the machine won't take your card, try another.
 Often they're just moody.

-Now look for the signs that say RER off to the side, and head over to the turnstiles (Tom thinks this word should be spelled "turnstyles.")
+Now look for the signs that say RER off to the side (see the image above), and head over to the turnstiles (Tom thinks this word should be spelled "turnstyles.")
 Insert the ticket into the slot and make sure to take your ticket from the top of the machine.
 Hold on to it: you will need it to exit!
 (You'll put it through a similar turnstile when you exit the system.
-This is unique to the RER—you do not need to do this in the metro.)
+This is unique to the RER—you do not need your ticket to exit the metro.)
 You will also need it for the rare circumstance of having a conductor ask to see it.
 Now, clutching the ticket in your hot little hands, go down the escalator to the platorm.
 All the trains leaving from here go to Paris (and they even say so for disbelieving tourists), so you can’t get on the wrong one—just get on.
+There are roughly ten suburban stations before you reach Gare du Nord, the first RER stop in Paris.
+The RATP (Paris' transportation authority) has a good map that will help you keep track of where you are, and this same map will be above each door on the train.
+The stations within Paris are Gare du Nord; Châtelet–Les Halles; Saint-Michel–Notre Dame; Luxembourg; Port-Royal; Denfert-Rochereau; and Cité Universitaire.

 RERYou will note that the scenery on the way into the city might not be what you expected—in fact, it's pretty bleak.
 If this is the case, you're a hopeless romantic, but you won't be disappointed when you get into town.
 Once you get into Paris, the RER connects directly to the métro, so you can simply change trains and go directly to your destination without even buying another ticket (although you will have to put the same ticket you used at the airport through the turnstile again, whether it's to exit the RER or to transfer to the metro—it's really obvious and you'll understand it as soon as you see it, mainly because everyone in front of you is doing it).
 You can click here for a mini lesson on how to use the metro.
 You will find the metro very easy to use, and there are signs everywhere, and if you aren’t sure where to go, you can ask someone and they’ll explain to you how to do it (really; all this nonsense about Parisians being rude simply escapes Tom).